nogweii/tls-grab/README.md

 Verification is disabled by default.
 If you want that, pass `-verify`.

 Licensed under the MIT license.
+See LICENSE for details.

+## Install

+Installation is simple, assuming you already have [go set up][goinstall]:

+    go get -u github.com/evaryont/tls-grab

 ## Usage